Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: An example

 \subsection{The Lefschetz pencil on a projective quadric}

 Take a smooth quadric $M \subset \bC P^{n+1}$, and on that a generic pencil of hyperplane sections.
-Fix a smooth member of that pencil, denoted by $D$, and consider the resulting Lefschetz fibration $\pi: M \setminus D \rightarrow \bC$.
+Fix a smooth member of that pencil, denoted by $D$, and consider the resulting Lefschetz fibration $\Pi: M \setminus D \rightarrow \bC$.
 Concretely, we can take $M = \{x_0^2 + \cdots + x_{n+1}^2 = 0\}$, with the pencil spanned by $\{x_0,x_1\}$, in which case $D = \{x_0 = 0\}$ and the Lefschetz fibration is exactly \eqref{eq:linear-pi}.
 We will again be interested in the two Lefschetz thimbles $(X,Y)$ and the closed Lagrangian submanifold $T$ from \eqref{eq:generate-3}.
 The latter has the following alternative description from the Lefschetz pencil viewpoint:

 Let's strengthen our previous dimension assumption to $n>3$ (again for technical simplicity).
-We would like to introduce a version of \eqref{eq:superpotential} for $T_\mu$.
+We would like to introduce a version of \eqref{eq:wl} for $T_\mu$.
 There is a $\bZ$ family of homotopy classes of discs with boundary on $T$ and intersection number $1$ with $D$; these are distinguished by the degree of their boundary projected to $l$.
 Denoting that number by $q$, we find that the Maslov number of such discs is $q(2n-2) + 2n$.
 Taking into account the intersection constraint \eqref{eq:holo-disc}, the expected dimension of the moduli space of discs is

-We define $W(T_\mu) \in \bQ$ by counting discs in $\hat\scrM_{-1}$ with prescribed value at one boundary point (with signs, and with weights given by the boundary holonomies of the flat bundle, which in our context means $\mu^{-1}$).
-For generic choices, disc bubbling does not occur in the compactification of this space: a disc bubble would have to lie in $M \setminus D$, hence have positive boundary degree because of monotonicity, while the remaining component would lie in $\hat\scrM_q$, $q<-1$, which is empty for dimension reasons.
+We define $W(T_\mu) \in \bQ$ by counting discs in $\hat\scrM_{-1}$, having prescribed value at one boundary point (with signs, and with weights given by the boundary holonomies of the flat bundle, which in our context means $\mu^{-1}$).
+For generic choices, disc bubbling does not occur in the compactification of this space: a disc bubble would have to lie in $M \setminus D$, hence have positive boundary degree (with respect to projection to $l$, as before) because of monotonicity; while the remaining component would lie in $\hat\scrM_q$, $q<-1$, which is empty for dimension reasons.
 The same holds for one-parameter families of the choices involved in setting up \eqref{eq:holo-disc}, which shows that $W(T_\mu)$ is well-defined.

 \begin{lemma} The disc-counting invariant satisfies $W(T_\mu) = \pm \mu^{-1}$ (the sign ambiguity comes from not having specified the {\em Spin} structure). \end{lemma}